 The underwriter will require a completed title search before the closing.
 The title search protects both the lender and the buyer from future ownership claims that could compromise their investment in the property.
 This step ensures that the legal ownership of the property can be successfully transferred from the seller to the buyer at closing.

-If a borrower is denied, they’ll typically need to make some financial changes to get back on track and have their mortgage approved.
-For example, they may have to pay off some of their debts, save up a larger down payment, reduce the amount they plan to borrow or increase their credit score before applying for a mortgage again.
+If you’re denied, you’ll typically need to make some financial changes to get back on track and have your mortgage approved.
+For example, you may have to pay off debts, save up a larger down payment, reduce the amount you plan to borrow or increase your credit score before applying for a mortgage again.

 Common reasons for mortgage underwriting denial

-• You don’t meet the loan qualifications: Make sure you meet a lender’s loan qualifications before applying for a loan.
+- You don’t meet the loan qualifications: Make sure that you meet a lender’s loan qualifications before applying for a mortgage.

-• You submitted false information: Don’t submit untrue or exaggerated information in your application.
+- You submitted false information: Do not submit untrue or exaggerated information in your application.

-• Your income changed: An underwriter might be hesitant to extend a loan to you if you’ve lost a job or switched jobs a lot.
+- Your income changed: An underwriter might be hesitant to extend a loan to you if you’ve recently lost a job or you’ve switched jobs a lot.

 FAQ